 SO2 causes a wide variety of health and environmental problems due to its reactivity with other airborne substances.
 Among these are:

-Operating U.S. commercial IGCC plants Polk and Wabash River both achieve total SO2 emissions below 0.15 lb SO2/106 Btu heat input (< 1.3 lb/MWh for 8,600 Btu/kWh heat rate) or greater than 97% sulfur reduction.
-Edwardsport IGCC will also have very low SO2 emissions from the combustion turbines/HRSG at only about 5% of the 0.15 lb SO2/106 Btu heat input limit specified in its Class V Air Permit under the New Source Performance Standards (NSPS).
+U.S. commercial IGCC plants Polk and Wabash River both achieve total SO2 emissions below 0.15 lb SO2/106 Btu heat input (< 1.3 lb/MWh for 8,600 Btu/kWh heat rate) or greater than 97% sulfur reduction when operating with coal.
+Edwardsport IGCC has very low SO2 emissions from the combustion turbines/HRSG at only about 5% of the 0.15 lb SO2/106 Btu heat input limit specified in its Class V Air Permit under the New Source Performance Standards (NSPS).

 In general, current IGCC technologies reliably provide nearly an order of magnitude reduction in SO2emissions compared with their conventional pulverized coal combustion counterparts.
 The graph below compares typical gasifier types in use for commercial power production to PC based generation, showing the superior environmental performance of gasification in terms of SOx emissions.